 But trade secrets lawsuits are no laughing matter, whether you’re the employer trying to protect your business, the employee trying to start a new job, or the competitor who just hired the new employee.
-And thanks to the 2016 Defend Trade Secrets Act, the company claiming theft of trade secrets can now make a federal case out of it.
+And thanks to the Defend Trade Secrets Act, the company claiming theft of trade secrets can make a federal case of it.

 So I’m sure Federico Muyshondt, a former Senior Sales VP at Dannon and current Senior VP at Chobani, is not laughing about getting sued by Dannon in the U.S. District Court for the Southern District of New York.

 And once you dig into the allegations in Dannon’s complaint, you can see the claim was not as silly as it may sound.
 If the evidence backed up Dannon’s assertions, Dannon had a real case for trade secrets misappropriation.